 Can I get my health care from any doctor, other health care provider, or hospital?

 In some cases, you get your health care from any doctor, other health care provider, or hospital in PFFS Plans.

-You can go to any Medicare-approved doctor, other health care provider, or hospital that accepts the plan's payment terms, agrees to treat you, and hasn’t opted out of Original Medicare.
+You can go to any Medicare-approved doctor, other health care provider, or hospital that accepts the plan's payment terms, agrees to treat you, and hasn’t opted out of Medicare (for Medicare Part A and Part B items and services).
 Not all providers will.